The World's Fastest Indian: Featured vehicles

-The 1920 Indian Scout 'Burt Munro Special' — the 1920 Indian Scout portrayed in the film — started life as a 600 cc motorcycle with a designed top speed of 55 mph.
+The 1920 Indian Scout "Burt Munro Special" — the 1920 Indian Scout portrayed in the film — started life as a 600 cc motorcycle with a designed top speed of 55 mph.
 Munro's streamlined record-setter was substantially modified with capacity being increased to 950 cc, and a recorded speed of 205 mph.
 These modifications were largely done in Munro's workshop, using basic methods and tools as depicted in the film.
-Four motorcycles are used in the film to depict the actual 'Munro Special'; two of which were replica Indian Scouts, the others being Ducatis.
+Four motorcycles are used in the film to depict the actual "Munro Special"; two of which were replica Indian Scouts, the others being Ducatis.

 Antarctic Angels Bikes — the motorcycles ridden by the New Zealand bikers comprise largely early- to mid-1960s Triumphs and BSAs.
 Most of these motorcycles are twin cylinder models and are 500 cc or larger.
 Burt's car (in New Zealand) — a 1954 Vauxhall Velox with an inline six cylinder engine — was typical of the many British-built cars common in New Zealand at the time.
+His car in the United States is a 1954 Chevrolet Bel Air sedan, with an inline overhead valve six cylinder engine.